elvisselimaj/python-challenge/02-Homework/01-Excel/Instructions/Part-2/README.md

 ## Submission

-* To submit your homework, upload the solution and files to a GitHub repo, Dropbox, or Google Drive and submit the link to <https://bootcampspot.com/>.
+* To submit your homework, upload the solution and files to your GitHub repo and submit the link to <https://bootcampspot.com/>.

 - - -